lucigrigo/C--Projects/README.md

 # C++ Projects

-  Projects written in Code::Blocks using C++ that deal with more popular programming problems and the algorithms that solve them.
+  Projects written in CodeBlocks using C++ that deal with popular programming problems and the algorithms that solve them.

   Includes:
   - Dijkstra